juliachoww/FOMCtopicmodelling/README.md

 **Dataset**

 The dataset comprises of 121 FOMC meeting minutes documents spanning 15 years from 2009 to 2024.
-Specifically, only the "Staff Economic Outlook" section has been identified and extracted for topic modelling purposes.
+Specifically, only the "Staff Economic Outlook" section has been identified and extracted (using regex) for topic modelling purposes.

 **Approach**